 Ingredients

-- Olive oil or broth, for freezing method
+- olive oil, avocado oil, broth or water, for freezing method

 Equipment:

-- Drying Method: kitchen twine and small storage containers
+- Drying Method: kitchen twine and small mason jars

 Instructions

-- Place in freezer.
-Once frozen, transfer the cubes to a freezer bag or container and store in freezer.
+- Store: Once frozen, you can transfer the cubes to a freezer bag or container and store in the freezer until ready to use.

 How To Dry Fresh Herbs:

-- Tie small bundles of herbs together with kitchen twine around the stems.
+- Bundle the herbs: Tie small bundles of herbs together with kitchen twine around the stems, leaving enough string to hang the bundles.

-- Hang upside down in a dark, dry, well ventilated space.
+- Hang the herbs: Hang upside down in a dry, well ventilated space that is away from direct sunlight.

-- Allow the herbs to dry completely (approx. 1-3 weeks).
-Ready once the leaves crumble easily.
+- Dry the herbs: Allow the herbs to dry completely.
+This takes about 1 to 3 weeks.
+They are ready once the leaves crumble easily.

 Notes

-- See post for helpful tips and ways to use your frozen and dried herbs.
+- See post for FAQ and ways to use the frozen herb cubes and the dried herbs.

 Enjoying my first herb garden.
 I think that the olive oil in the ice trays is a fabulous idea.
 So glad I won’t be wasting even one leaf.
 Well done, thanks !